rpglab/rpglab.github.io/resources/_posts/2023-03-08-OffshoreEgyTransm_Cable_H2Pipeline.md

 paper: /papers/Jesus-JinLu-OWP-Transm/
 link:
 doi:
-description: "This set of programs is for optimal sizing and planning models of the offshore wind transmission systems: (i) HVDC cable option, (ii) Hydrogen pipeline option, (iii) a combination of power-hydrogen system."
+description: "This set of programs is for optimal sizing and planning models of the offshore wind transmission systems: (i) HVDC cable option, and (ii) Hydrogen pipeline option, (iii) a combination of power-hydrogen system."
 ---